kayagokalp/fluido/README.md

-# fluido-saturation
+# fluido

-A mixer searching experiment using equality saturation, more specifically `egg`.
+A mixer searching and scheduling experiment using equality saturation, more specifically `egg`.

 ## Building